aubreyrjones/mutagen/README.md

 The complete PDF playbooks are created in `playbook_output`.

 For playbooks including Mutagen Markup, the electronic playbook is included as an internal attachment to each PDF file.
-"Magic" PDFs like this are identified with `.mutagen.pdf` as the suffix.
-Players upload the PDF playbook directly to the online character tracker app to create a character.
+GMs and players upload the PDF playbook directly to the online character tracker app to view the playbook or create a character.
 You don't need to involve me.
 This autonomy is one of the major benefits of the Mutagen system.

 The document builder also creates a `tracker_templates.zip` file including all the electronic playbooks as raw files.
 You can send me